A West Virginia woman woke up from two-year coma -- and identified her brother as the attacker who nearly killed her, police say | News Channel 3-12

 One witness reported seeing Palmer’s brother, Daniel, on her porch around midnight the night before she was discovered, Mellinger said.
 There were no phone records, surveillance footage, or eyewitnesses outside of Palmer’s home, the sheriff said.

 Police investigated several people but could never file charges.
-A couple of weeks ago, Mellinger said, his ofice got a call from Palmer’s care facility saying she was able to speak to authorities.
+A couple of weeks ago, Mellinger said, his office got a call from Palmer’s care facility saying she was able to speak to authorities.

 Palmer was able to answer only yes-or-no questions but provided enough testimony for police to arrest Daniel, Mellinger told CNN.